chrisknox97/amazon_vine/README.md

 ### Percentage of 5-Star Reviews

 * The percentage of 5-Star reviews in the Amazon Vine Program was aproximately 51 percent.
-* The percentage of 5-Star reviews unafiliated with the Amazaon Vine Program was approximately 39 percent (unpaid)
+* The percentage of 5-Star reviews unafiliated with the Amazaon Vine Program was approximately 39 percent.
+* The overall percentage of 5-Star reviews deemed 'helpful' was approximately 39 percent.

 ## Summary